 During the first half term, the children will become familiar with the terms 'text' and 'images' and understand that they can be used to communicate messages.
 They will use desktop publishing software and consider careful choices of font size, colour and type to edit and improve premade documents.
 They will be introduced to the terms 'templates', 'orientation', and 'placeholders'.

-After half term, children will create an informative presentation using PowerPoint for their peers about Prehistoric Britain.
-Children will research the topic and plan their presentation.
-They will source images online to illustrate the presentation.
-Children will edit the presentation before it is peer assessed.

-Art and Design and Technology
+After half term, children will explore the links between events and actions, whilst consolidating prior learning relating to sequencing.
+They will begin by moving a sprite in four directions (up, down, left and right).
+Then, children will explore movement within the context of a maze, using design to choose an appropriately sized sprite.
+To conclude, children will design and code their own maze tracing program.
 In the first half term, the children will work on their art skills through the theme Celtic crafts.
 The children will complete a number of craft activities linking it to our humanities topic Prehistoric Britain.
-They will be given the opportunity to consolidate their sculpture and weaving skills.

-After half term, the children will work on their art skills through the theme 'Butterflies'.
+They will be given the opportunity to consolidate their Art and Design sculpture and weaving skills. and Technology After half term, the children will work on their art skills through the theme 'Butterflies'.
 Pupils will learn how to complete different types of printing.
 They will complete mono, relief, impress and stencil printing.

-In design and technology, the children will taste test different smoothies and fruits.
-Then, they will design and make their very own smoothies.
-After they have been made, the children will evaluate their own smoothies thinking about the taste, texture, smell and appearance of it.

 The National Curriculum objectives will be taught through the theme Early Humans - Stone Age to Iron Age.
 In history, the children will study the Stone Age, Bronze Age and Iron Age.
 They will look at the social, cultural, ethnic and religious diversity of these times.
 The children will look at the attitudes, ideas, beliefs and experiences of the men, women and children during the Stone Age to Iron Age.
 They will understand key periods of time in prehistoric Britain and how humans have changed over time.

-Humanities

-They will look at different animals that lived during prehistoric Britain.
+Humanities They will look at different animals that lived during prehistoric Britain.
 Then, the children will understand how cave paintings help us to understand how early humans lived and they will be given the opportunity to create their own cave art.
 This will be linked to geography looking at where the first human ancestors started in Africa and how they spread across Europe, Asia and the world over time.
 They will locate key countries in Europe and Africa on a map where human life started and how our ancestors came to settle in Britain.
 The children will identify different monuments from prehistoric Britain.
 They will continue to focus on map work, using four-figure grid references.
+This term, the children will extend their French vocabulary and look into French customs French and traditions.